Pennsylvania Drone Laws

 Operating drone to place another in reasonable fear of bodily injury (18 Pa.C.S. § 3505(a)(2))

-Covers buzzing crowds, chasing pedestrians, hovering to menace, or any operation creating reasonable fear
+Covers buzzing crowds, chasing individuals, hovering at eye level to menace, or other threatening conduct.

 Operating drone in state parks without authorization (17 Pa.
 Code § 11.215)